-Our school contributes to the NSW Ambulance Fund covering the cost of transporting students within NSW where necessary.
+Our school contributes to the NSW Ambulance Fund, covering the cost of transporting students within NSW where necessary.
 An ambulance will be called if it is felt that a student's health is at risk.
-Parents or contact persons will also be contacted as soon as is possible with regard to the child's health concerns.
-Ambulance cover is not provided for parents and it is advisable that families consider their own ambulance cover where possible.
+Parents or emergency contacts will also be called as soon as possible regarding the child's health concerns.

-Annual Report
+Annual report